basil-boh/ip/docs/README.md

 Example: `find report`

 ### ✅ Marking a Task as Done
-Marks a task as completed.
+Marks a task as completed which will be indicated on display.

 Command Format: `mark <task index>`
 Example: `mark 2`